 Distance learning students will have access to the college online library facilities.
 This gives access to a large number of relevant journals.
 Students will have access to other academic literature and journals in the same way as on-site students.

-Clinical drug development is available for study to MSc or PGDip level, over a period of one year full-time for the PGDip, or two years for the MSc.
-You may also study for the MSc or PGDip part-time, over a period of up to five years, or by distance learning.
+Clinical drug development is available for study to MSc or PGDip level, over a period of one year full-time or two- five years part time (variable mode).
+You may also study the MSc or PGDip as a distance learning programme.

 The modular nature of the programme is designed to fit in with full-time employment.
 The taught elements of the modules are delivered in three-day blocks every six weeks.